autyzm-pg/friendly-plans/doc/repository-usage-tips.md

 # Repository usage tips:

 ## Branches
-Branches naming convention: <issue number>-kebab-case-issue-description
+Branches naming convention: {issue number}-kebab-case-issue-description
 Example: 54-travis-integration

 ## Commits
-Commit message convention: <issue number>: <what was done in the commit>
+Commit message convention: {issue number}: {what was done in the commit}
 Example: 54: Change android sdk version

 ## Pull requests
-Pull request naming convention: <issue number>: <issue description>
+Pull request naming convention: {issue number}: {issue description}

 - Every pull request should contain description what was changed and how it affects the project.
 Some examples would be nice if code behaviour is not clear.
 - Code changes should be as small as possible and should address issue reported in backlog.